Marriage Missions InternationalSubscribe to the Marriage Message Newsletter

 Adapted from Pier Forni, Choosing Civility: The Twenty-Five Rules of Considerate Conduct.

-The above article is from the book, Loving Your Relatives, by David and Claudia Arp, and John and Margaret Bell.
-This is a Focus on the Family book, published by Tyndale House Publishers.
-It’s full of practical, uplifting ideas for anyone who desires to resolve disputes and build understanding between branches of the family.
-The authors provide multi-generational perspectives as they address sensitive issues related to in-laws, contrasting lifestyles, blended families, etc. with real-life examples and biblical wisdom.
-You’ll discover how to handle differences with grace and honor, even when you don’t see eye-to-eye!
+This article is from the book, Loving Your Relatives, by David and Claudia Arp, and John and Margaret Bell.
+This is a Focus on the Family book, published by Tyndale House Publishers (but is no longer being published).
+It’s full of practical, uplifting ideas for anyone who desires to resolve disputes and build understanding between branches of the family with real-life examples and biblical wisdom.

 (SOUTH AFRICA) My husband is not interested in sustaining a relationship with my family; especially my sister.
 When I ask him what the reason is he says he doesn’t know.
 He just cannot stand her.
 My sister is a prayerful lovely girl not just because she is my sister but she has earned my respect for her.
 My whole family has been tolerant but hurt by this situation as sometimes he extends this attitude to my Mom and Dad as well.
 My sister is not allowed to stay in our home when she visits.
 She recently had a baby who is about 7 months old old.
 My husband has never asked me how the baby is doing.
 Often when she calls me he won’t even convey the message.
 This has been going on for about 3 years.
 I have prayed, I have complained and resisted complaining but his attitude hasn’t changed.
 He says I should give him time but how long?